Warriors rally for second straight night, beat Suns 122-116 - WTMJ

 AP Sports Writer

-Draymond Green notched his sixth triple-double of the season and 29th of his career with 11 points, 11 assists and 10 rebounds as the Warriors made it two wins in as many nights against two top teams in the Western Conference.
+Draymond Green notched his sixth triple-double of the season and 29th of his career with 11 points, 11 assists and 10 rebounds as the Warriors made it two straight clutch wins during the playoff push.

+“It was incredible, a lot of guys stepped up,” Green said.
+“For us to get that win and Steph to struggle shows a lot about the growth of this team.
+We’ve got two more games.
+It’s important that we finish those two games strong and try to head into the playoffs rolling.”

-Golden State secured a spot in the play-in tournament with Monday’s 119-116 win against the Jazz then held on against a talented Suns team.
+Golden State — competing with just eight healthy players — secured a spot in the play-in tournament with Monday’s 119-116 win against the Jazz then held on against a talented Suns team.

+“These last two games have been so important for us against the two teams with the best records in the league,” Warriors coach Steve Kerr said.
+“Tonight felt like a playoff game.
+Phoenix was very well prepared, they had the day off yesterday, so they came out with a great game plan to take the ball out of Steph’s hands.”

 Devin Booker scored 34 points and knocked down a key 3-pointer with 5:25 left for Phoenix and Paul added 24 points, but the Warriors delivered all the key plays down the stretch.